-When you’ve been tuning Love Island every night for however many weeks, the continuous drama tends to overshadow the show’s main purpose — a bunch of singletons jetting off to Majorca to find their perfect match.
-But even if you’ve found love on the island, it remains to be seen whether that’ll last outside the confines of the villa.
-It may not seem like it, but the reality show has actually succeeded in producing some long-lasting relationships.
-I mean, all you’ve got to do is look at these Love Island couples that are still together to see how the show can work wonders.
+When you’ve been tuning into Love Island every night for however many weeks, the continuous drama tends to overshadow the show’s main purpose: a bunch of singletons looking to find their perfect match.
+And while course of true love certainly doesn't run smooth in the villa, the Love Island couples that are still together prove how, on occasion, the show can work wonders.

-Olivia Buckland and Alex Bowen met during the second series of the show in 2016, and they were the first Love Island couple to get married after tying the knot last September according to the Mirror.
-Speaking to the newspaper, Buckland discussed how she and Bowen made their relationship work and how they have remained strong since leaving the villa.
+Olivia Buckland and Alex Bowen met during the second series of the show in 2016, and they were the first Love Island couple to get married after tying the knot last September, according to the Mirror.
+Speaking to OK!, Buckland discussed what 2020 holds for them, including children.

-Even though the 2016 winning couple did part ways for a brief time, Carla De La Hoyde and Nathan Massey are now happily married and raising their young son Freddie.
+Even though the 2016 winning couple did part ways for a brief time, Cara De La Hoyde and Nathan Massey are now happily married and raising their young son, Freddie.

 Massey added: "We needed that space apart from each other to realise how much we loved each other."

 After meeting on Love Island in 2017, Camilla Thurlow and Jamie Jewitt are still together, much like their fellow contestants Jessica Shears and Dom Lever.
 In May 2020, the couple announced they are expecting their first child, too!
 In a rather adorable video, the couple shared their happy news with family, friends, and fans.

 Their picture-perfect relationship has covered a lot of ground since leaving the Love Island villa: from starting a joint business, through multiple charity trips, and even becoming parents of fur babies.